-The District encourages victims of Sexual Misconduct, including Sexual Assault, Sexual Harassment, Dating Violence, Domestic Violence and Stalking to talk to someone about what happened - so they can get the support they need, and so the District can respond appropriately.
+The District encourages victims of Sexual Misconduct, Dating and Domestic Violence, or Stalking to talk to someone about what happened - so they can get the support they need, and so the District can respond appropriately.
 Whether - and the extent to which - a District employee may agree to maintain confidentiality (and not disclose information to the Title IX Coordinator) depends on the employee's position and responsibilities at the District.